mggg/mggg-states-qa/README.md

 - `extract`: combined script and `python` module for extracting tabular data for data science (data wrangling) purposes.
 A user-friendly, lite wrapper of `geopandas`.
+- `compare`: `python` module for comparing geodata for data QA purposes.
+   Status: In development.

 ## Documentation